 The FCC released the agenda for its December Open Meeting, scheduled for December 10, 2020 on November 19, 2020, but the agency has made several changes since.
 The last meeting of the year will lead with a Report and Order on securing the communications supply chain that would require Eligible Telecommunications Carriers (“ETCs”) receiving federal universal service funding to remove and replace equipment and services identified as a risk to national security from their networks.
 The supply chain rulemaking would establish procedures and requirements for affected providers to seek reimbursement of their removal and replacement costs.
 The Commission will also consider a Notice of Proposed Rulemaking (“NPRM”) that would propose to modernize the marketing and importation rules for regulated equipment.
 Additionally, the December meeting will include an Order that would amend the invoice filing deadline rule for the E-Rate Program, which supports communications services for schools and libraries, and an Order on Reconsideration clarifying the agency’s interpretation of the Telephone Consumer Protection Act (“TCPA”), although the draft texts of these two items have not been released.

 The December meeting may be the first attended by recently-confirmed Republican FCC Commissioner Nathan Simington, who will replace outgoing Commissioner Michael O’Rielly after today’s confirmation vote in the U.S. Senate.
 In addition, Chairman Pai recently announced that he intends to leave the FCC on Inauguration Day, January 20, 2021.
 As a result, the January 2021 FCC open meeting will be his last meeting before the change in administration.

-You will find more details on the most significant August meeting items after the break:
+You will find more details about the most significant items on the December meeting agenda after the break.